-I am going to talk about 10 of the worst marketing disasters in human history.
-If you like to learn from other people’s mistakes, you are probably going to enjoy this post.
+Everyone makes mistakes, even big companies with thousands of employees.
+In this article, I will talk about 10 of the worst marketing disasters in human history.
+If you like to learn from other people’s mistakes, you will probably enjoy this post.

-If you skim through these you’ll find companies that did it better, along with tips in avoiding the disasters themselves.
+If you skim through these, you’ll find companies that did it better and tips for avoiding the disasters themselves.

-When KFC first presented its product in Beijing in 1987, the popular phrase “Finger-Lickin’ Good” had literally translated in Chinese to “We’ll eat your fingers off.”
+When KFC first presented its product in Beijing in 1987, the famous phrase “Finger-Lickin’ Good” had translated into Chinese to “We’ll eat your fingers off.”

-When changing markets, it’s important to adapt a cultural/social sensitivity.
+When changing markets, adopting cultural/social sensitivity is essential.
 In terms of expanding markets, this sensitivity would mean considering the culture or language of your new market.

 Maintain Cultural/Social Sensitivity

-The essential problem was that the Edsel was competing against other Ford vehicles, matching the retail value of many other cars in Ford’s Mercury line without offering anything new or different to customers.
+The fundamental problem was that the Edsel was competing against other Ford vehicles, matching the retail value of many other cars in Ford’s Mercury line without offering anything new or different to customers.

-The book value of Ford’s EDSEL model had declined by $400 million dollars according to United Press International, with the failure to bring a new car model to consumers.
-The Ford Edsel eventually ended up costing the company that made it hundreds of millions of dollars between 1958 and 1960.
+According to United Press International, the book value of Ford’s EDSEL model had declined by $400 million, failing to bring a new car model to consumers.
+The Ford Edsel eventually cost the company that made it hundreds of millions of dollars between 1958 and 1960.

-Always offer new and interesting products to consumers.
-Launching a product with not many differences is a lazy option that likely won’t keep your customers happy.
+Always offer new and exciting products to consumers.
+Launching a product with few differences is a lazy option that likely won’t keep your customers happy.

-During the 1984 Olympics, McDonald’s had attempted to patriotically increase sales by introducing a system where every US medal earned meant a free meal for US citizens based on an estimate of goals from the previous Olympics.
-Little did the marketing team at McDonald’s know that the US was going to be rich in medals, costing them a substantial amount of money.
+During the 1984 Olympics, McDonald’s had attempted to patriotically increase sales by introducing a system where every US… medal earned meant a free meal for the US citizens based on an estimate of goals from the previous Olympics.
+Little did the marketing team at McDonald’s know that the US would be rich in medals, costing them a substantial amount of money.

-Which meant McDonald’s had to give away much more food than they expected, including more than twice as many valuable Big Macs.
+This meant McDonald’s had to give away much more food than expected, including more than twice as many valuable Big Macs.

-It’s good to give your customers something back, but make sure you’re able to fully deliver your promises.
+It’s good to give your customers something back, but ensure you can deliver your promises fully.
 Don’t offer customers free merchandise without first considering the possibility that your investment might skyrocket into an expense.

 Prepare for the Worst.

 Many inconsiderate tactics have come from companies like American Apparel, which have been criticized for disgracing young female models in their ads.
-This type of advertising style had resulted in many protests at specific American Apparel locations.
+This advertising style resulted in many protests at specific American Apparel locations.

-Many successful companies make an effort to maintain a socially responsible image among their customers.
-This can really win you respect and admiration from them.
+Many successful companies try to maintain a socially responsible image among their customers.
+This can win you respect and admiration from them.

 Be Social Responsibility

-In 2010, When GAP had changed their logo without considering their customer opinion, their sales had immediately dropped by 2%.
+In 2010, When GAP changed its logo without considering its customer opinion, its sales dropped by 2%.

 According to BBC, After less than one week, it has been consigned to the graveyard inhabited by rejected arrows, squiggles, and inadvertently offensive corporate emblems.

-The clean font, with a small blue square overlapping the “P”, prompted such an outcry that the US clothing firm initially enlisted the help of the public in rethinking the design.
+The clean font, with a slight blue square overlapping the “P,” prompted such an outcry that the US clothing firm enlisted the public’s help in rethinking the design.

-Resources like Twitter and Facebook are useful tools in communicating with your customers.
-If the GAP had used their resources in getting a customer’s opinion on the new logo change, they could have avoided their sales losses.
+Resources like Twitter and Facebook are valuable tools for communicating with your customers.
+If the GAP had used its resources to get a customer’s opinion on the new logo change, it could have avoided its sales losses.

-Companies like Starbucks or JetBlue have used social media like Twitter in communicating with and getting opinions from their customers.
+Companies like Starbucks or JetBlue have used social media like Twitter to communicate with and get opinions from their customers.
 It’s no wonder Starbucks has reduced its general costs from 37.08% to 35.38%.

-As the Chicago Tribune reported at the time, the letters bathed their recipients in compliments and invited them to indulge in a “little adventure” after “we met again on the street yesterday and I noticed how you glanced interestedly in my direction.”
+As the Chicago Tribune reported, the letters bathed their recipients in compliments.
+They invited them to indulge in a “little adventure” after “we met again on the street yesterday, and I noticed how you glanced interestedly in my direction.”

 Just don’t be creepy.
 Attitudes toward romance and sexuality have evolved and changed for the better in recent years.
-Creating a sense of unease or even dread amongst your customers isn’t going to win you any points.
+Creating a sense of unease or even dread amongst your customers will win any points.

-Back in 1975, Pepsi launched its “Pepsi Challenge” contest, wherein volunteers would take a blind taste test of two different sodas and say which one they preferred.
-The results of the tests tended to show that most people in the United States preferred the taste of Pepsi over rival Coca-Cola.
+In 1975, Pepsi launched its “Pepsi Challenge” contest, wherein volunteers would take a blind taste test of two different sodas and say which one they preferred.
+The results of the tests tended to show that most people in the United States chose the taste of Pepsi over rival Coca-Cola.
 The campaign resulted in higher sales for Pepsi.

-In 1985, the company threw out its classic formula and introduced a new product by the name of New Coke and halted production of the original formula the same week.
+In 1985, the company threw out its classic formula, introduced a new product named New Coke, and halted production of the original recipe the same week.